Skip to main content

 It’s all about the gainz today.
 (Though strength training doesn’t mean you’ll automatically bulk up.
 That’s a major myth of weightlifting.)

-Give yourself an hour or more at the gym to hit all your major muscle groups.
+Give yourself an hour or more at the gym to hit all your major muscle groups with a comprehensive full body workout.
 Try performing exercises you haven’t already done this week to challenge your muscles in new ways.
 If you’re wondering what amount of sets and reps you should use, that will depend on your experience and fitness goals.

 New exercisers or exercisers who are more focused on cardio should perform a higher amount of reps at more moderate weights.
 Intermediate exercisers and those who want to achieve more defined muscles should perform fewer reps at heavier weights.